-All sleep studies have shown that the lack of sleep caused by snoring and OSA has wide reaching effects including: daytime sleepiness (at work and while driving), poor motivation, higher stress levels, lack of energy for the snorer AND the snorer’s sleep partner.
+All sleep studies have shown that the lack of sleep caused by snoring and OSA has wide-reaching effects including daytime sleepiness (at work and while driving), poor motivation, higher stress levels, and lack of energy for the snorer AND the snorer’s sleep partner.

 High Blood Pressure

 The shortage of oxygen and adrenaline rush associated with snoring and OSA, and even the waking process itself, will “shock” the system, which will increase blood pressure.
-In addition the broken sleep cycle of a snorer’s partner may lead to his or her own health problems.
+In addition, the broken sleep cycle of a snorer’s partner may lead to his or her health problems.